 Provide your current specialized transit vehicle inventory (including vehicles that are used for transportation of seniors and individuals with disabilities, regardless of funding source).
 Do not include vehicles being requested in this application.
 This form is not needed for Mobility Management and Non-Vehicle Capital projects unless the non-vehicle capital projects will be installed on these vehicles.
 Print multiple copies of this table if you need more space.

-Check if Vehicle will be

-Ambulatory/ Replaced with a -

-Current Wheelchair Vehicle in this

-Model Year Mileage Positions Application Vehicle Description
+Check if Vehicle will b Δ Ambulatory/ Replaced with a Current # Ambulatory/ Wheelchair Vehicle in this Model Year Mileage Positions Application Vehicle Description

-Wiodel Teal Willeage rositions Application Vernicle Description

-Ц

 VEHICLE REQUEST